 Dean Wesley Smith has been writing an excellent series of articles titled The New World of Publishing.
 I highly recommend them.
 The only problem is that Dean knows his subject so well, that sometimes his presentation isn’t clear.
-I came at this from Sales, and while I was consider lousy at presentations, I think I can do a little something to make his one article, which consists of a horde of numbers, a bit easier to understand.
+I came at this from Sales, and while I was considered lousy at presentations, I think I can do a little something to make his one article, which consists of a horde of numbers, a bit easier to understand.
 Let’s look at The New World of Publishing: The Big Hurry in a different way.

 First, I mostly agree with Dean’s numbers.
 Where I disagree, well, it’s because I know humans.
 Humans evolved as hunter-gathers.
 We think linearly, because that is how grain grows, and that is how our prey runs.